dthomas94/stocker/README.md

 Your application will be available at `http://localhost:5173`.

-Create a .env file in the root directory and store your secrets there
+Create a .env.local file in the root directory and store your VITE_POLY_API_KEY there (https://polygon.io/dashboard)

 ## Building for Production